8 questions to answer to create the perfect video production brief!

 With the answers to these questions, you can now approach a video production company to get a quote and start the pre-production process.
 They will get back to you with some creative ideas for the video that, if they’re any good, will deliver exactly what your audience needs as well as inspiring you.

-Send us your ultimate video production brief and we’ll get in touch to discuss your project and see whether we can help!
+Send us your perfect video production brief and we’ll get in touch to discuss your project and see whether we can help!
 Email firstname.lastname@example.org